-The flip side in all of this is that your parents, in all likelihood, do not want you to play that role or they are not ready to entertain the idea that you could be someone who can help.
+The flip side in all of this is that your parents, in all likelihood, do not want you to play that role nor are they ready to entertain the idea that you could be someone who can help.
 They want to continue to live their lives independently with you as their child and they as the parent.
-Heck, it’s been going well all of these, why change anything?
+Heck, it’s been going well all of these years, why change now?

 And in there lies the dilemma.
 You want to help them live safely and happily as they age.
 You want them to be independent and enjoy their lives to the fullest.
 They want the same too.
 But things have started to change with their health, with their cognitive abilities or with the management of their lives and you feel you have to step in, take control and ensure they are safe.
 You could not live with the guilt should something happen, right?